Photo by Klára Vernarcová via Unsplash

 As a medicine delivery business, we use a lot of packaging tape.
-As standard plastic packaging tape is non-recyclable, we’ve already swapped that for self-adhesive paper tape that’s 70% recyclable.
+Because standard plastic packaging tape is non-recyclable, phasing it out was the first step I took towards making our packaging more environmentally friendly.

 Bubble wrap is another big culprit for plastic in packaging.
 That’s why we’re now wrapping our glass medicine bottles in 100% recycled paper instead.

 Before we moved to paper filler, we used packing peanuts alongside bubble wrap.
 Being made from cornstarch, these peanuts were fully biodegradable.
 They could even dissolve in water (cool, right?).

 But these packaging peanuts looked deceptively like plastic, so lots of our eco-minded patients questioned why we used them.
 What’s more, they take up more space on delivery lorries than paper filler, meaning their carbon footprint is higher.